datacarpentry/r-socialsci/_episodes/00-intro.md

 > {: .solution}
 {: .challenge}

-Because the install process accesses the repository at CRAN, you will need an Internet connection to install packages in this way.
+Because the install process accesses the CRAN repository, you will need an Internet connection to install packages in this way.

 It is also possible to install packages from other repositories as